sheltermanager/asm3/doc/manual/onlineform.rst

   If the animal was bonded, reservations will be created for the bonded animals too.

+* Create Person (no merge existing): Similar to create person above, but does no checks to see if the person already exists and always creates a new person.
+This is useful if the icon is showing to indicate that a matching person has been found, but the matching person indicated is incorrect.
+  This can happen when children apply on behalf of their parents or other scenarios where the contact info may point to the wrong person.

 * Create Lost Animal: Runs through the same steps as Person so needs enough information to create/find a person as well. “description” and “arealost” fields are the minimum required to create the lost animal record.